 Funding to Build Credit

 New small businesses often have no or poor credit, which affects their ability to secure funding of any size on any terms.
 At SharpShooter Funding©, we have options for such businesses.
 They can build their credit by accepting smaller funds that can be repaid quickly.
-As these businesses establish a record of repaying their loans, their credit grows.
+As these businesses establish a record of repaying their funding, their credit grows.

 These are some examples of funding challenges many small businesses face.
 Fortunately, at alternative funding providers like SharpShooter, there are short-term and long-term options that can help businesses in a variety of situations.